Scholarships and financial aid

 CAMWS Award for Outstanding Accomplishment in Classical Studies

-The CAMWS (Classical Association of the Mid West and South) Award is given annually to an outstanding senior major who shows promise to become a scholar or teacher of Classics.
+The CAMWS (Classical Association of the Mid-West and South) Award is given annually to an outstanding senior major who promises to become a scholar or teacher of Classics.
 The award provides one year's free membership in the association.